Team

 Jonathan E. Abel

-Associate Professor of Japanese and Comparative Literature at Penn State University, Jonathan E. Abel has taught Japanese film for over twenty years and published on the silent film from the 1920s, pink film from the 1960s, and monster films from the 1970s.
-His recent book The New Real (University of Minnesota Press, 2023) provides some of the theoretical background for CineMAP by examining the way the constructed and fictional realities represented in new media can transform the world.
-He is currently working on a book tentatively titled Subtitling the World: Fake News, Fictional Truth, and Social Media which examines this same phenomenon on Twitter and Instagram.
+Associate Professor of Japanese and Comparative Literature at Penn State University, Jonathan E. Abel has taught Japanese film for over twenty years, publishing scholarship on silent films from the 1920s, pink films from the 1960s, and monster films from the 1970s.
+His book The New Real (University of Minnesota Press, 2023) provides some of the theoretical background for CineMAP by examining the way the constructed and fictional realities represented in new media can transform the world.

 Steven Ridgley

 Steven Ridgely is Associate Professor of Japanese Literature at the University of Wisconsin-Madison, where he teaches courses on modern Japanese literature, popular culture, cinema, and anime.
-His publications include Japanese Counterculture: The Antiestablishment Art of Terayama Shūji (Minnesota, 2010) as well as articles on Tanizaki Jun’ichirō, Yokoo Tadanori, and Expo ‘70.
-Current research interests include the uses of topology in 20th century Japanese cultural production and the problem of Japanese kitsch.
+His publications include Japanese Counterculture: The Antiestablishment Art of Terayama Shūji (Minnesota, 2010), as well as articles on Tanizaki Jun'ichirō, Yokoo Tadanori, and Expo ‘70.
+His current research interests include the uses of topology in twentieth century Japanese cultural production and the problem of Japanese kitsch.

 Team Collaborators